vkiperman/resume/README.md

 _AngularJS, Backbone.js, Dojo.js, jQuery, Agile_

-Acquity Group	Oct 2011 to Jan 2013 Front-End-Development Manager
+####Acquity Group	Oct 2011 to Jan 2013
+#####Front-End-Development Manager

 Responsible for site architecture (Big Browser and Mobile) – including JavaScript Architecture and HTML/CSS Architecture – on a wide range of projects.
+Clients include
+* General Motors Global Mobile
+* MyFordMobile
+* WESCO
+* MSA.

-Clients include General Motors Global Mobile, MyFordMobile, WESCO, MSA.
-Lead numerous teams to on-time deliveries – usually finishing early while testing across all required browsers.
+Lead numerous teams to on-time deliveries – usually finishing early while testing across a wide range of devices and browsers.
 Made contributions across a wide range of disciplines including JavaScript, CSS, Graphic design, Recruiting, Training, New-Hire Screening, Business Development.
 Playing the roll of thought leader - instituted weekly JavaScript training and trained up to 30 Front-End professionals over the course of 12 months.
-Major technical areas: Mobile Development, JavaScript, MVC, jQuery, HTML5, CSS3, Google Maps, creating deliverables for integration into a content management system, working within such CMSs.

 I worked closely with backend developers on planning/requirements and integration.
 Also with designers, UX, PMs.

+_Mobile Development, JavaScript, MVC, jQuery, HTML5, CSS3, Google Maps, creating deliverables for integration into a content management system, working within such CMSs._

-Sears Holding Co.
+####Sears Holding Co.
 Mar 2011 to Oct 2011
-Lead Front-End-Developer
+#####Lead Front-End-Developer
 Major accomplishments include contribution to optimization of jQuery based code base in MyGofer project.
 Major projects include development of Phases I & II of Prescription Center.  jQuery; AJAX; JSON.
 I worked closely with backend developers during the planning/requirements and integration.
 Tribune Technology	May 2010 to Feb 2011